-varied on [x] October 2013
+varied on 18 November 2013

 Copyright

 This document is subject to copyright and must not be used except as permitted below or under the Copyright Act 1968 (Cth).
 You must not reproduce or publish this document in whole or in part for commercial gain without the prior written consent of NBN Co.
 You may reproduce and publish this document in whole or in part for educational or non-commercial purposes as approved by NBN Co in writing.